nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 ### Amazon S3 Direct Upload for Web UI {{since '10.1'}}

 New add-on to upload using AWS S3 infrastructure with support for multipart.
 Allows future integration of other providers.
-Integrated with Web UI upload with real time upload progress.
+Integrated with Web UI upload with real-time upload progress.
 For 10.2 we have added AWS instance role support for better security.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24490](https://jira.nuxeo.com/browse/NXP-24490) and [NXP-24748](https://jira.nuxeo.com/browse/NXP-24748).

 ### Document, Image, Video Annotations with ARender Connector {{since '10.3'}}

 A first implementation of the ARender SPI bridge has been done so as to be able to preview content stored in Nuxeo using the [ARender previewer](https://ARender.io/).
 It allows to preview and annotate content, may it be an office file, an image or a video, with respect to the repository security, using JWT tokens.
 A first integration to Web UI is done in the addon, the ARender previewer appears in a new "annotations" tab.
 Also, comments made for a given annotation are synced with Nuxeo Comments.
 Deeper integration will be done in the future.
 The connector also exposes an operation for getting an URL that will open a diff view of binary content (`Document.ARenderGetDiffUrl`).
 A package is available on the marketplace.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24104](https://jira.nuxeo.com/browse/NXP-24104),[NXP-24724](https://jira.nuxeo.com/browse/NXP-24724) and [NXP-25071](https://jira.nuxeo.com/browse/NXP-25071) , [NXP-25444](https://jira.nuxeo.com/browse/NXP-25444)({{since '10.3'}}).

-### MS Office 356 Integration: WOPI Implementation {{since '10.3'}}
+### MS Office 365 Integration: WOPI Implementation {{since '10.3'}}

 Nuxeo Server is now integrated with Office Online through the implementation of the WOPI protocol.
 It enables users to benefit from all Office Online features such as: